python/mypy/docs/source/additional_features.rst

    This feature is deprecated.
 You can use :ref:`callback protocols <callback_protocols>` as a replacement.

-As an experimental mypy extension, you can specify ``Callable`` types that support keyword arguments, optional arguments, and more.
-When you specify the arguments of a Callable, you can choose to supply just the type of a nameless positional argument, or an "argument specifier" representing a more complicated form of argument.
+As an experimental mypy extension, you can specify :py:data:`~typing.Callable` types that support keyword arguments, optional arguments, and more.
+When you specify the arguments of a :py:data:`~typing.Callable`, you can choose to supply just the type of a nameless positional argument, or an "argument specifier" representing a more complicated form of argument.
 This allows one to more closely emulate the full range of possibilities given by the ``def`` statement in Python.

-As an example, here's a complicated function definition and the corresponding ``Callable``:
+As an example, here's a complicated function definition and the corresponding :py:data:`~typing.Callable`:

 .. code-block:: python